Learn Uyghur | Ultimate Guide to Available Resources

 - The materials presented above together with a good amount of diligent self-study can teach you to read and write like a native, but nothing beats immersive learning, so search out conversations with native Uyghur speakers whenever possible and then hit the books.
 If you are in Xinjiang, this is probably much easier, though you might have to get creative at times (personally, I’ve volunteered as a waiter at a restaurant before to get more speaking practice… and I know that I wasn’t the first to do so).
 If you’re outside, there are websites like My Language Exchange where you can meet Uyghur speakers and do a sort of tandem language exchange over Skype.
 It does work.
 Facebook also has a few Uyghur-related groups that could probably introduce you to native speakers who could then help you.
 My personal experience is that most native Uyghur speakers are more than happy to teach you their language and are generally very encouraging of your attempts to learn.
 That being said, do still hit the books.
 While practicing with native speakers is vital, you will quickly discover that few of them can explain to you the grammar of their language the way that a good textbook can.

 - Professional instruction is great provided you can find it.
 If you are in the United States, then there are several good programs at your disposal.
-If you are in Xinjiang, then you might consider taking classes at one of the local universities, although these seem to have gotten more restrictive recently.
+If you are in Xinjiang, then you might consider taking classes at one of the local universities, although these seem to have gotten more restrictive over the past few years.

 - A good quantity of materials is also available in other languages, such as Mandarin, Russian, and even German.
 I have not mentioned them here, but those multilingual readers who are interested may find them listed and (mostly) available for download from my personal collection.